Richard Dimbleby: Later broadcasting career

-After commentating for half an hour on Elizabeth II's state visit in 1965 to Germany, Dimbleby uttered the mild expletive, "Jesus wept," unaware that the microphone was live, after discovering that the TV pictures had failed for all 30 minutes, meaning he would have to repeat the commentary.
+In 1965, after commentating for half an hour on Elizabeth II's state visit in to Germany, Dimbleby uttered the expletive, "Jesus wept," unaware that the microphone was live, after discovering that the TV pictures had failed for all 30 minutes, meaning he would have to repeat the commentary.

 Private life and honours

 Dimbleby married Dilys Thomas in Copthorne, West Sussex, in 1937.
 Dilys had been a reporter in the family newspaper firm and was the third daughter of a London barrister.

 The couple had four children, two of whom, David and Jonathan, have followed in his footsteps to become major broadcasting figures in their own right, both hosting election night broadcasts (David on the BBC, Jonathan on ITN).
 In addition, Dimbleby's third son, Nicholas, sculpted the plaque in his father's name that was placed in Poets' Corner in 1990.
 They also had a daughter, Sally.
 Dilys Dimbleby died in 2009.

 In June 1946, Dimbleby was appointed Officer of the Order of the British Empire (OBE) for services as a war correspondent.
 In the 1959 Queen's Birthday Honours, he was promoted to Commander of the Order of the British Empire (CBE).